inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

 Now, let’s try to practice drawing an object (point, line and shape).

-- On the left side of a JOSM is a column of buttons.
-Many of these buttons open new windows on the right side that provide more information about the map.
-The most important buttons, however, are at the top of these column.
+- On the left side of JOSM is a column of buttons.
+Many of these buttons open new panels on the right side that provide more information about the map.
+The most important buttons are at the top of the column.
   These buttons change what you can do with your mouse.
 - The top four buttons in this column are the most important.
 They allow you
   to: :guilabel:`Select`, :guilabel:`Draw`, :guilabel:`Zoom in`,